 Insights: Early in the 1970s, a strong subculture of Black and Latinx gay, trans, and queer people emerged in house balls, a place where they could openly express themselves and find acceptance within a disenfranchised community.
 The world of drag pageantry, which frequently favored white competitors, developed into tournaments that included a range of categories, including "vogue" battles.

-Solution: A book that honors the first house, The Royal House of LaBeija, and the development of ball culture in the 1970s.
+Solution: A conceptual book that honors the first house, The Royal House of LaBeija, and the development of ball culture in the 1970s.

 project scope: